 Counterintuitive Weights

 Specific data configurations can lead to counterintuitive weights when solving the kriging equations.
-These counterintuitive weights are caused by data redundancy (Leuangthong, Khan, & Deutsch, 2011).
+These counterintuitive weights are caused by data redundancy (Leuangthong et al., 2011).
 Two manifestations of this phenomena are the String Effect and Negative Weights.

 String Effect